volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 Suddenly you realize that someone from your team just added a library for handling dates, let's say [dayjs](https://www.npmjs.com/package/dayjs), and created a nice service that can be used in your component.

-The code is not yet merged to the **dev** branch, it is still hanging as a Pull Request in Github, however, it got approved by your colleagues.
+The code is not yet merged to the **main** branch, it is still hanging as a Pull Request in Github, however, it got approved by your colleagues.

 You can either wait for it to be merged, but what if the author is out of the office?